 It was around the same time that I entered college life.
 My college was in the south of Mumbai.
-I have spent the best 5 years of living here.
-Other than many things that set it apart from the rest of the colleges in the city, was the fact that there were few students who came from the north of the city; especially from the suburb.
+I spent the best 5 years of living here.
+Other than many things that set it apart from the rest of the colleges in the city, was the fact that few students came from the north of the city; especially from the suburb.

 I was one of them.